biFebriansyah/goraphql-api/README.md

 ## Features

--   FFMPEG for processing, encoding, and segmenting of media files .
+-   Integration with Grahpql for client communication.
 -   CRUD operations for resource.
--   Integration with RabbitMQ for queue.
--   Real-time updates using WebSockets.
 -   Secure and optimized for production.

 ## Tech Stack